Acapulco H.E.A.T.: Synopsis

 Led by Ashley Hunter-Coddington (Catherine Oxenberg), a former MI6 operative, and Mike Savage (Brendan Kelly), a former CIA agent, the H.E.A.T. members fight international terrorism.
 They receive their assignments from "Mr. Smith" (John Vernon), the mysterious head of C-5, a secret governmental organization linked to the United Nations.
 The team operates from both Puerto Vallarta, Mexico and internationally under the 'cover' of a beach fashion enterprise.

 The team's members are: Catherine "Cat" Avery Pascal (Alison Armitage), a French former cat-burglar who had to choose between life imprisonment and working in H.E.A.T. for a year in order to have a "clean-slate"; Tommy Chase (Michael Worth), a martial arts expert with a deep understanding of human psychology; Brett Richardson (Spencer Rochfort), a former Navy SEAL with a vast knowledge of explosives.

 Krissie Valentine (Holly Floria), a computer genius who can do anything with computers, no matter the situation and, who eventually becomes romantically involved with teammate Marcos Chavez (Randy Vasquez), a member of Mexico's Los Federales, and whose local contacts in their base-of-operations prove very helpful.
 Arthur Small (Graham Heywood), owner of Acapulco H.E.A.T.
 Beach Fashion who manages both the team's logistics and its members' false identities in the "Beach Fashion Enterprise" and, Claudio Divanti (Fabio), owner of the hotel where the team is headquartered.

 Catherine ("Cat") Avery Pascal and Tommy Chase are the only original characters to return in Season Two.
 The Season Two storyline explained the time gap (about 3 years) between seasons by stating that the (Season One) H.E.A.T. team had disbanded a few years after the events of Season One.
 In the interim, "Cat" became a beach-fashion photographer, and Tommy became a "lone wolf", taking odd jobs to survive and still managing to fight local drug dealers.
 The two were recruited by ex-spy Nicole Bernard (Lydie Denier) and her protégée, Joanna Barnes (Christa Sauls) a computer expert.
 They continued fighting crime backed by private investors; their "cover": owners of a beach-fashion boutique ("Acapulco HEAT Beach Fashion").

 Production

 The show initially produced only one season (1993–94).
-Following a two-year hiatus, Acapulco H.E.A.T. was brought back for a second season with a mostly new cast.
+Following a two-year court battle regarding the rights to the series, Acapulco H.E.A.T. was brought back for a second season with a mostly new cast.
 This second season was produced in 1996 for worldwide distribution, but also aired in the U.S. during the 1998–99 television season.
 A planned third season did not materialize.
 A total of 48 episodes were made and have developed a fan base and international audience.
 The series continues to be broadcast on cable and streaming channels.

 The show's theme song, "I Feel the Heat," was sung by Sable Jeffries (first season) and Pepper Mashay (second season).